-The meeting will be held in-person at Town Hall in the Benjamin M. Racusin Council Chambers.
-The outside doors will be opened to the public one hour before the meeting start time, seating will be limited to no more than 80 individuals.
+The Accommodations Tax Advisory Committee meeting will be held in person at Town Hall in the Benjamin M. Racusin Council Chambers.

 - 1. Call to Order

 - 2. FOIA Compliance Public notification of this meeting has been published, posted, and distributed in compliance with the South Carolina Freedom of Information Act and the requirements of the Town of Hilton Head Island.

+- 3. Roll Call

+- 4. Approval of Agenda

-- 3. Approval of Minutes
+- 5. Approval of Minutes

 - a.
-Special Accommodations Tax Advisory Committee Meeting, July 9, 2021
+Regular Meeting- July 7, 2022

-- 4. Appearance by Citizens
+- 6. Appearance by Citizens

-- 5. Unfinished Business-None

-- 6. New Business

-- a.
-Calendar Year 2022 Accommodations Tax Grant Applicant Workshop to discuss the Application procedure, expectations, and to address Applicant questions and concerns.

-- 7. Chairman's Report

-- 8. Adjournment